InvYouDrkTea/Tech-otakus-music/README.md

 # Tech-otakus-music
-Try to play music without any operating system
+Try to play music with DOS.